 The retreat would usually take place on campus, but this summer it happened virtually to protect the health of all involved due to the COVID-19 pandemic.
 The facilitators used group video calls and online platforms to connect with students.

-"Rural Track faculty and staff did an amazing job researching and implementing curriculum usually done hands-on to on-line," said Kathleen Quinn, PhD, associate dean for rural health.
+"Rural Scholars faculty and staff did an amazing job researching and implementing curriculum usually done hands-on to on-line," said Kathleen Quinn, PhD, associate dean for rural health.
 "It was a challenge but their enthusiasm was contagious.
 The students had fun adapting to the new innovative and creative ways of learning and working together."